 You’ll also notice that each person will buy different amounts at each price.
 Why do you think that is?
 It could be taste – perhaps Carl doesn’t like sausage as much as Adam.
 Maybe Adam has a higher income and can afford to eat more meat.
 We will explore a bunch of reasons that could explain the differences.

 Each person demands less (more) as the price rises (falls).
-We can graph the demand curve as the all the price/quantity combinations in the Table 1.
-When we do this, we get a downward-sloping individual demand curve for each person showing an indirect relationship between price and quantity demanded (adverse meaning that as price rises, quantity demand deceases and vice versa).
+We can graph the demand curve as all the price/quantity combinations in Table 1.
+When we do this, we get a downward-sloping individual demand curve for each person showing an indirect relationship between price and quantity demanded (adverse meaning that as price rises, quantity demand decreases and vice versa).

 Let’s now look at the market demand.
 If we assume there are only three individuals in our market, we would add up the total quantity demanded at each price.
 We could do this if there were 100 people in the market, or 1,000 or more.
 We make an assumption here that one individual cannot influence the price by purchasing large quantities.
 Therefore, we assume these consumers are price takers.

 At a price of $4/kg, the total demand is 2 + 1 + 0 = 3.
 If the price drops to $3.50/kg, we see that quantity demanded increases.
 To calculate the market demand we add each quantity at the price of $3.50 à 3 + 2+ 0 = 5.
 We continue to do this and then plot the total quantity demanded at each price to arrive at the market demand for sausages (assuming a tiny three-person market).